pulcams/ld4p/README.md

 * Upload dedicators signatures to Wikidata, and link to them
 * Invite scholars to participate by contributing their own annotations for illegible text, etc. (enable crowdsourcing)
 * Collaborate with Princeton's own Center for Digital Humanities on their related [Derrida's Margins](https://derridas-margins.princeton.edu/) project.

+### Abbreviated Credits
+Thanks to Rick Schulz and the Princeton University Library Leadership Team.

+We would also like to express our appreciation to the Department of Rare Books and Special Collections for their support and access to the materials, as well as to the Digital Studio for providing images of relevant pages so efficiently.

+Finally many thanks -- and hearty congratulations -- to our LD4P partners at Columbia, Cornell, Harvard, Library of Congress, and Stanford.

 ### Princeton's LD4P Core Group
 * Joyce Bell